MicrosoftDocs/fabric-docs/docs/governance/domains.md

     :::image type="content" source="./media/domains/domains-page.png" alt-text="Screenshot of domains page.":::

-1. On the new domain’s configuration page, provide a name (mandatory) and a description for the domain.
+1. In the **New domain** dialog that appears, provide a name (mandatory) and specify domain admins (optional).
+If you don't specify domain admins, you can do this later in the domain settings.

     :::image type="content" source="./media/domains/domains-new-name.png" alt-text="Screenshot of domains new details section.":::

-1. Select **Apply**.
+1. Select **Create**.
 The domain will be created, and you can continue configuring the domain as described in the following sections.

 ## Structure your data in the domain